We are always in his mind

 The woven blanket

-The Son of God becomes human so that we humans can willingly join in this positive community of love: "I do not pray for these alone, but also for those who will believe in me through their word, that they may all be one.
-As you, Father, are in me and I in you, that they also may be in us, so that the world may believe that you have sent me" (John 17,20-21).
+The Son of God becomes human so that we humans may willingly join this positive community of love: “I do not pray for them alone, but also for those who will believe in me through their word, that they all may be one, just as you, Father, are in me and I am in you, that they also may be in us, so that the world may believe that you have sent me.”
+(Joh 17,20-21).

 In his embrace

-Through the Holy Spirit in Jesus Christ, according to the will of the Father, we sinful people are lovingly held in the divine embrace of the triune God.
-This is exactly what the Father has intended for us humans from the beginning: "He predestined us to be adopted as his children through Jesus Christ, according to the good pleasure of his will, to the praise of his glorious grace, with which he has freely bestowed upon us in the Beloved" (Ephesians 1:14).
-1,5-6).
+Through the Holy Spirit in Jesus Christ, according to the Father's will, we sinful humans are lovingly held in the divine embrace of the triune God.
+This is precisely what the Father ordained for us from the beginning: "He predestined us to be his children through Jesus Christ, according to his pleasure and will, to the praise of his glorious grace, which he has freely given us in the One he loves."
+(Eph 1,5-6).

 God created us for this reason—so that we might be his beloved children in Christ.
 This was God's will for us before creation.
-Through the atoning incarnation of the Son, people have already been forgiven, reconciled, and saved in him.
+Through the atoning incarnation of the Son, humanity has already been forgiven, reconciled, and saved in him.
 Divine amnesty has been proclaimed for all humanity in Christ.
-The sin that entered into human nature and experience through Adam cannot compare with the overwhelming flood of God's grace through Jesus Christ.
-"Therefore, as through the sin of one (Adam) all men were condemned, so also through the righteousness of one (Jesus) all men are made righteous and lead to life" (Romans 1:14).
-5,18).
+The sin that entered human nature and experience through Adam cannot compare with the overwhelming flood of God's grace through Jesus Christ.
+"Therefore, just as through the sin of the one man (Adam) condemnation came to all people, so also through the righteousness of the one man (Jesus) justification and life came to all people."
+(Röm 5,18).

 Universal salvation?